JamesMartin1998/Django-Project/README.md

 - Google Maps API used for the Find A Cinema page
 - ElephantSQL provided the Postgres server used to store data
 - Gitpod was used as an IDE
-- GitHub was used to store the project's code in a repository
+- GitHub was used to store the project's code in a repository and was used as an Agile tool
 - Heroku was used for deployment
 - Wireframes produced at Balsamiq
 - Models diagram produced at app.diagrams.net